fjp/fjp.github.io/_pages/design-patterns/decorator-pattern.md

 new functionality before and/or after (or even in place of) method calls to the component.

 Using the decorator design pattern can result in many small objects, and overuse can be complex.
+On its own, the decorator pattern adds a lot of small classes to a design which can be hard to understand.
+It also has typing problems which arise when code is dependent on a specific type, which is destroyed when using decorators.
+Decorators are typically transparent to the client of the component.
+That is, unless the client is relying on the component's concrete type.
+To avoid this drawback other design patterns such as the [factory pattern] are helpful.

 <figure>
     <a href="/assets/pages/design-patterns/decorator-pattern.png"><img src="/assets/pages/design-patterns/decorator-pattern.png"></a>